-We’re pleased to welcome Alex from Astrohaus, the makers of the Freewrite Typewriter, which is one of the coolest devices for writers I’ve seen.
-In fact, it’s so helpful we’re giving one away, so stick around for more on that.
-But first, let’s talk about distractions that compete for our writing time, especially those we really must learn how to subdue if we want to succeed as writers.
-Over to you, Alex…
+We’re pleased to welcome Alex from Astrohaus, the makers of the Freewrite Typewriter, here to talk about distractions that compete for our writing time, especially those we really must learn how to subdue if we want to succeed as writers.

 As writers in the modern world, we face endless time-stealing distractions throughout the day.
 Everywhere we look, little digital villains rob us of our focus, keep us from doing the research we need for our story, and stop us from editing that next chapter.
 The main culprit?
 The internet!